Image courtesy of insights.looloo.com

 - “The Seven Falls of Lake Sebu, South Cotabato” – The Chronicles of Marianne

 - “Davao Oriental Travel Blog: Exploring Cateel and Mati – Aliwagwag Falls, Sleeping Dinosaur, Dahican Beach, Subangan, and the White Capitol” – by Akros Philippines

 - “Iligan Tourism Triangle Icons: Mimbalot, Tinago and Maria Christina Falls” – by Angel of Lakwatsero

 - “Tamaraw Falls and Virgin Island of Oriental Mindoro” – by Geejay Travel Log

 How Did We Do?

-Is the article “Top 15 markets you must visit in Metro Manila” useful?
+Is the article “Top 10 waterfalls in the Philippines” useful?
 If so, please share and like this post, as it helps other travelers find information.
 Many thanks!
 You can follow us on Twitter or Facebook for further updates!